 - Co-organiser of the public Gold Room Lecture Series at Harlaxton.

 - Curator of #femlead Twitter discussions for University of Venus, Inside Higher Ed.

 - Various media interviews including national radio to promote Irish Masculinities edited collection (2011).

 - Irish Literature and Culture Seminar Series (2011-12).
 Funding from University of Limerick Faculty Teaching Board (1200 Euros).

 - British Association of Irish Studies (Executive Council Member and Communications Co-Ordinator, January 2013-Present).

-- British Association for Contemporary Literary Studies (Executive Committee Member and Publicity Officer, May 2016-Present)
+- British Association for Contemporary Literary Studies (Co-founded, Executive Committee Member and Publicity Officer, May 2016-Present)

 - European Federation of Associations and Centres of Irish Studies (Steering Board Member and UK Representative, September 2015-Present)

 - International Association for the Study of Irish Literatures.

 SELECTED TALKS (SINCE 2014)